PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dequant-logistic bridge dictionary and the live-LayoutState InstanceNorm post- Transpose bias owner.
 The retained value has no consumer.

+The following indexed InstanceNorm post-Transpose bias/add owner has four direct production calls plus one nested convergence call.
+Its one-key result is already retained by the third and fourth direct calls, while the first two direct calls are raw.
+Strict characterization selects only the first direct call after `_terminal_swish_qdq_island_stats` for `_terminal_instancenorm_post_bias_stats`, preserves the second very-late raw call and the two existing later targets, and fixes the following diagnostics- aware normalization-pad cleanup boundary.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`